 This project-based course covers complex model building and rigging for 3-D animation.
-Students will learn the workflow required to create high quality models for video games and the product design industries.
-Course projects will focus on building detailed characters, vehicles and environments.
-The class objectives include UV texturing, detailing, animation and rendering objects in Mental Ray.
+Students will learn the workflow required to create high quality models for video games and the product

+Mental Ray.
 At the end of the course students will have a solid foundation required to build scalable high-resolution models suitable for both next gen video games and movies.
 Prerequisites: DSG250, DSG264